Juked.gg creates an easy way to watch your favorite esports broadcasts

 If you’ve ever missed an epic moment in esports because you didn’t know when to tune in, where to find the broadcast, or why you should care, Juked is for you, according to the pitch from founders Ben “FishStix” Goldhaber and Chris “ChanManV” Chan.
 I interviewed them about the business at the recent Esports BAR event in Miami.

-“We want to create essentially the best way to watch esports,” said Goldhaber, in our interview.
+“We want to create essentially the best way to watch esports,” said Goldhaber.
 “As much as esports has grown over the last decade, it’s incredibly fragmented and super difficult for any outsider to understand what’s happening.
 Even if you’re someone like either of us who’s embedded in the community, it’s a pain to stay on top of what’s going on.”

 Juked anticipates what fans need to know and puts it in one place.
 This includes aggregating and indexing every esports broadcasts (live, upcoming, and VOD) and related data (brackets, standings, schedules, results, player profiles, and teams) into one viewing app, so fans can easily stay on top of their favorite games, teams, and players.